96th Street station (Second Avenue Subway): Effects

-The surrounding area's real estate prices had been in decline; construction made the prices of real estate decrease temporarily to more affordable levels.
+The surrounding area's real estate prices had been in decline.
 However, the value of real estate in the area has risen since 2013, with new construction charging a "subway premium."
 Some businesses near the station's construction site lost profits, but with the opening of the new station, business owners hope to see an increase in patronage.

 A writer for The New Yorker called the station area a partially gentrified "traditional dividing line between East Harlem and the Upper East Side".
 Unlike for the other two Phase 1 stations, rents for buildings in the station area had not reached their maximum.
 To illustrate the area's transitional condition, the writer stated that the 96th Street station was situated within a few blocks of a high-crime housing development on First Avenue, an old ice-skating rink frequented by "squeegee men" who would demand money from drivers, a tenement where future President Barack Obama lived in the 1980s, the Islamic Cultural Center of New York, as well as the Mayor of New York City's residence at Gracie Mansion.